lkirch/ml-zoomcamp/midterm/README.md

 ## How I Built the Pipenv on a Mac running BigSur
-_Note: steps 2,3,5 are only needed on a Mac_
+_Note: steps 2,3, and 5 are only needed on a Mac_
 ```
    mkdir ml-zoomcamp-midterm
    source ~/.bash_profile